parameshwarbhat411/Job_Application_tracker/README.md

 - Verify that PostgreSQL service is running
 - Look for error messages in the terminal

-## Development Guidelines

-1. **Code Style**
-   - Follow TypeScript best practices
-   - Use ESLint and Prettier configurations
-   - Follow component naming conventions
-   - Keep components small and focused

-2. **State Management**
-   - Use React Query for server state
-   - Use local state for UI-only state
-   - Follow the container/presenter pattern
-   - Implement proper error boundaries

-3. **Performance**
-   - Implement proper memoization
-   - Use lazy loading for routes
-   - Optimize images and assets
-   - Monitor bundle size

-4. **Security**
-   - Never commit .env files
-   - Implement proper authentication checks
-   - Sanitize user inputs
-   - Use HTTPS in production

 ## Deployment

-### Production Deployment

-For production deployment:
-1. Ensure all environment variables are correctly set
-2. Run `npm run build` to create the production build
-3. Start the server using `npm run start`
-4. The application will be available on the configured port (default: 5000)

 # Docker Deployment Guide